Logical Characterizations of GNNs with Mean Aggregation

 \citet{Barcelo2020} focus on GNNs with constant iteration depth, sum as the aggregation function, and truncated ReLU as the activation function.
-One main result is that, relative to first-order logic (FO) and when no global read-out is admitted, the expressive power of GNNs as a vertex classifier is exactly that of graded modal logic (GML) \cite{DeRijke2000}.
-In other publications, such as \cite{TenaCucala2023,TenaCucala2024}, sum aggregation is replaced with max aggregation, and GML is replaced with certain restrictions of non-recursive datalog.
-The main purpose of the current paper is to characterize the expressive power of GNNs when the aggregation function is arithmetic mean.
+One main result is that, relative to first-order logic (FO), the expressive power of GNNs as a vertex classifier is exactly that of graded modal logic (GML).
+In other articles, such as \cite{TenaCucala2023,TenaCucala2024}, sum aggregation is replaced with max aggregation, and GML is replaced with certain restrictions of non-recursive datalog.
+The main purpose of the current paper is to characterize the expressive power of GNNs as a vertex classifier when the aggregation function is arithmetic mean.
 This is in fact a very natural and important case.
-Influential graph learning systems such as GraphSAGE \cite{Hamilton2017} and Pinterest's web-scale recommender PinSAGE \cite{Ying2018} use mean aggregation, and Graph Convolutional Networks (GCNs) use a weighted version of mean \cite{Kipf2017}.
-In tools such as PyTorch Geometric, mean is often used as the default aggregation.
-Moreover, mean aggregation is particularly amenable to random sampling and thus a good choice for graphs in which vertices may have very large degree.
+Influential graph learning systems such as GraphSAGE \cite{Hamilton2017} and Pinterest's web-scale recommender PinSAGE \cite{Ying2018} use mean aggregation, and the popular Graph Convolutional Networks (GCNs) use a weighted version of mean \cite{Kipf2017}.
+Moreover, mean aggregation is amenable to random sampling and thus a good choice for graphs in which vertices may have very large degree.
 Our characterizations are in terms of suitable versions of modal logic.
-We also clarify the expressive power of max aggregation and provide some new observations regarding sum aggregation.
+We also provide several new observations regarding GNNs with max and sum aggregation.